-It’s the nature of Western to have some violence in them, but in this one a lot of it occurs offscreen, though just barely so, as when Ransom is whipped.
+It’s the nature of Westerns to have some violence in them, but in this one a lot of it occurs offscreen, though just barely so, as when Ransom is whipped.
 Onscreen we see a manic Liberty striking furiously, but Ransom is just below the frame, so we don’t see the blows land.
 A couple of people are shot, but without any real gore.

-The only language concerns would be one use of “damn”
+The only language concerns would be one use of “damn.”

 If your children regularly watch TV then the pace of this film will be too slow to keep their interest.
 But otherwise this would be a classic worth sharing with the family including children maybe 10 years old and up.
 It’s good fodder for a discussion about the difference between Hollywood’s ideal man, and the type of man God calls us to be in passages like Ephesians 5:21-33.